-What are the differences?
+What are the differences between hybrid storage solutions “SSD-Hybrid” vs. “All-SSD”?
 Minor in terms of performance.

 A question we often get is how do these 2 software-defined storage technologies differ in terms of performance and price.
 This post answers these questions.

 The data here is aggregated from a couple of performance test we have carried.
 You can find the full tests of each scenario here:

 1. Performance Test: StorPool “SSD-Hybrid” shared storage system with 20x SSDs and 40x HDDs

 2. Performance Test: StorPool “All-SSD” shared storage system with 20x SSDs